Anuragop93/Smart-Pollution-management-and-Control-system/README.md

 ## Introduction

-The **Real-Time Smart Pollution Measurement and Control System** is an IoT and AI-based environmental monitoring project developed to reduce industrial air pollution and improve worker safety to support cleaner and smarter industrial environments in India.
+The **Real-Time Smart Pollution Measurement and Control System** is an IoT and AI based environmental monitoring project developed to reduce industrial air pollution and improve worker safety to support cleaner and smarter industrial environments in India.
 The system is mainly designed for coal industries, mining industries, steel plants, manufacturing industries, and power plants where harmful gases and particulate pollutants are generated continuously.

-Traditional pollution monitoring systems are expensive and mostly lack real-time automation and predictive capabilities.
-This project provides a low-cost and smart solution capable of real-time pollution monitoring, automated control, remote IoT monitoring, and AI-based prediction.
+Traditional pollution monitoring systems are expensive and mostly lack real time automation and predictive capabilities.
+This project provides a low cost and smart solution capable of real time pollution monitoring, automated control, remote IoT monitoring, and AI based prediction.

 The system continuously monitors harmful gases and particulate matter using gas and dust sensors.
 Whenever pollution levels exceed predefined threshold values, the system automatically activates a wet scrubber filtration mechanism and generates safety alerts for workers and nearby environments.